 Next, Karen tucked her children in in their room and took my son along to his room.
 She talked to my little boy gently about what was going to happen, telling him that she would read him a story and then tuck him in and say goodnight, as she had done with her own son and daughter.

-Of course, he wasn’t very happy about it and began to get upset.
+And as I expected, he wasn’t very happy about it and began to get upset.
 It was now that Karen did something really smart – she tapped into what mattered to him.
 Speaking very calmly and confidently, she encouraged him and made him feel big and tough, which calmed him right down.

 Finally, she said goodnight to him and I could hear him begin to get upset again.
-Once more, she repeated that he was a superhero and he could do this and that he should play with his toys.
+Once more, she repeated that he could do this and that he should play with his toys.
 Then she told him that she would come back in ten minutes.

 The ten minutes passed and I heard the door open again.

 He was awake but quiet and she resettled him using the same techniques.
 Then she left again with a promise to come back in 10 minutes.
 This time when she came back he was asleep.